netofigueira/musicdataanalysis/README.md

-# musicdataanalysis
+# Data Driven Musical Analysis
-files to get musical data from spotify, genius lyrics etc and analyse
+files to get musical data from spotify API and lyrics genius API. reference plot in Bokeh.